It’s a clash of the titans: PHP vs Java. Which language is better?

 As usual, it depends on what you’re looking for.
-And, unfortunately, the consequences of choosing the wrong language can be catastrophic.
-Have your project’s scope, vision for the future, and use cases ready, and read on!
+And unfortunately, the consequences of choosing the wrong language can be catastrophic.
+Have your project’s scope and vision for the future-ready and use cases ready.
+Read on!

 What is Java?